1. Home

 Pros and cons of buying and knocking through next door

 • For some, it’s purely that they would like to ‘stay put’.
-It might be the current home is one you have lived in for a long time, if not for life, love the area and your neighbours, but it’s too small for what your current family needs.
+It might be the current home is one you have lived in for a long time, and you love the area and your neighbours, but it’s too small for what your current family needs.

 • Another reason is that to renovate a big house or build one from scratch can be a major task and take years.
 Buying the home next door and knocking the two together can be quicker and potentially cost less.